gmartincor/gmartincor/README.md

 I’m a Full-Stack Software Developer passionate about building reliable, scalable, and user-focused applications.
 My background in business and financial analysis gives me a unique perspective: I design solutions that not only work technically, but also create real business value.

-I have experience delivering end-to-end applications with technologies like `Python` (`FastAPI`, `Django`), `React`, and `PostgreSQL`, while also exploring how AI and automation can enhance products.
+I have experience delivering end-to-end applications , while also exploring how AI and automation can enhance products.
 From designing secure APIs and data models to developing modern frontends, I aim to bridge engineering with practical impact.

 **What I build:**